LeoDog896/game-solver/book/src/introduction.md

 However, computation is still important in mathematics as it helps mathematicians find underlying patterns to build said heuristics.

 That is the purpose of `game-solver`.
 It helps solve various games, and allows users to play against the AI, analyze the game tree, and more.

+`game-solver` aims to solve the games surrounding combinatorial game - the main restriction imposed is that these games must be sequential.

+As of now, `game-solver` can only solve 2-player perfect information games.
+However, the goal is to eventually support more players and imperfect information games.